Dekita/palhub-client/renderer/markdown/setup.en.md

 #### Manage Games
 ![alt text](/img/app-setup-help/manage-games.png)

-This is where you add a specific game to be managed by PalHUB Client.
+This is where you add a specific game to be managed by {{app.brandname}}.
 On first launch you should click to add new game, this will open a popup window for you to enter the installation path of your desired game.

 ![alt text](/img/app-setup-help/setup-new-game.png)